-

 • HPLC (high-performance liquid chromatography): the reference method for precise quantification in complex matrices

-• UV spectrophotometry: rapid method suitable for simple or transparent products
+• UV spectrophotometry: a rapid method suitable for simple or transparent products

-• Acid-base titration: useful as a complement to determine total acidity in beverages or extracts
+• Acid-base titration: useful as a supplement to determine the total acidity in beverages or extracts

-Each method is chosen according to the matrix, the expected level of precision and possible interferences.
+Each method is chosen according to the matrix, the expected level of accuracy and any potential interferences.

 Affected matrices